 Watermelons and melons are summer crops.
 The seeds need warm soil (15C or 60F) to germinate.
-You can start seedlings inside, in Houston around early March is the right time.
+You can start seedlings inside Houston around early March is the right time.

 It is important to harvest at the right time, but it can be a little tricky to assess.
-In general, melons and watermelons should feel heavy, and in the case of melons, seeds must “dance” inside.
+In general, melons and watermelons should feel heavy, and seeds must “dance” inside in the case of melons.
 The stalk that connects the watermelon or melon to the mother plant will begin to dry by itself, and the opposite end will be slightly soft.
-Always use a guide to estimate time for maturation.
+Always use a guide to estimate the time for maturation.
 Write down when planted.

 The watermelons and melons are among the easiest plants to grow; you only need a large area to plant and sun.
 Beware of squirrels, birds, and other animals.
 They love them, try to hide the fruits among leaves.